vannaksuos/homework1/README.md

-this was my first homework from class. its just my first gihub activites.
+this was my first homework from class. its just my first github activites.